 Additional guidance on what constitutes gifts, dealing with charitable and political contributions and other items are provided in Appendix B.

 Compliance with this Policy is mandatory.
-Failure to comply with this policy can have serious consequences for Carmanah’s employees, contractors, agents, officers and directors.
-This may include not only termination of one’s employment or contract with Carmanah, but also civil or criminal actions, which may include substantial fines and prison terms.
+Failure to comply with this policy can have serious consequences for Carmanah Personnel or Partners.
+This may include not only termination of one’s employment, contract, or agreement with Carmanah, but also civil or criminal actions, which may include substantial fines and prison terms.
 Carmanah reserves the right to report violations of this policy to applicable authorities.

-Carmanah employees and other representatives that become aware of violations under this policy must promptly report the matter, either through the whistleblower program or to the CEO or CFO.
-Submissions under the whistleblower program can be made to the following email address - firstname.lastname@example.org
+Carmanah Personnel and Partners that become aware of violations under this policy must promptly report the matter, either through the whistleblower program, to the CEO or CFO, or Sales Manager.
+Submissions under the whistleblower program can be made to the following email address; firstname.lastname@example.org.

 The CFO in consultation with the Company’s legal counsel is responsible for administering and interpreting this Policy under the oversight of the Audit Committee and the Board.
 The CFO will give directions and maintain procedures to implement this Policy as necessary and make regular annual reports regarding this Policy to the Board through the Audit Committee.
 Any approval required under this Policy may be obtained from the CFO or CEO.
 The Board is responsible for reviewing and approving this Policy.